The International Investigations Review: Portugal

-The main exception to this regime is established for the specific case of tax crimes, where a company is held liable for actions performed on its behalf and for the company's benefit or interest, by governing bodies and any representatives (Article 7 of Law No. 15/2001, of 5 July).
+The main exception to this regime is established for the specific case of tax crimes, where a company is held liable for actions performed on its behalf and for the company's benefit or interest, by governing bodies and any representatives.18

 A company can exclude its liability by evidencing that an individual has acted against its concrete orders and instructions.
 Corporate liability does not exclude individual liability and does not depend on it.

-Other crimes can be committed by companies as per specific legislation (for instance, Law No. 20/2008, of 21 April, regarding corruption in international trade and in the private sector, and Law No. 52/2003, of 22 August, regarding counter-terrorism).
+Other crimes can be committed by companies in respect of specific legislation (for instance, Law No. 20/2008 of 21 April regarding corruption in international trade and in the private sector, and Law No. 52/2003 of 22 August regarding counter-terrorism).

 Besides criminal liability, companies can also be held liable for regulatory offences.
 The legal requirements are similar to the ones mentioned above regarding criminal liability.
-The main difference is that, although the General Framework on Regulatory Offences (Decree Law No. 433/82, of 27 October) determines that companies should be held liable for the offences committed by their governing bodies (Article 7), most courts have broadly interpreted said principle to include in its scope actions performed by workers, members of the board or any representatives.
+The main difference is that, although the general legal framework for regulatory offences19 determines that companies should be held liable for the offences committed by their governing bodies,20 most courts have broadly interpreted this principle to include in its scope actions performed by workers, members of the board or any representatives.
 Once again, if the company is able to demonstrate that an individual's actions are a result of a violation of express orders or instructions, its liability can be excluded.

-Other specific legal frameworks, namely the energy sector, the securities market sector and the banking sector, have adopted the same criteria followed by case law regarding the General Framework for Regulatory Offences.
+Other specific legal frameworks, namely in the energy sector, the securities market sector and the banking sector, have adopted the same criteria followed by case law regarding the general legal framework for regulatory offences.

-If there are no incompatible positions between the company and its members or employees, it is not strictly forbidden that both the company and the individuals are represented by the same counsel.
-Besides, if the company's defence strategy also includes the defence of its employees, a joint legal representation or, at least, a closely coordinated defence is advisable.
-In that case, there is no issue regarding a company's paying the individual's legal fees connected to the case.
+If there are no incompatible positions between the company and its members or employees, it is not strictly forbidden for both the company and the individuals to be represented by the same counsel.
+Furthermore, if the company's defence strategy also includes the defence of its employees, joint legal representation or, at least, a closely coordinated defence is advisable.
+In that case, there is no issue regarding a company paying the legal fees of the individuals connected to the case.

-However, if the company argues that the individual's actions were committed against its orders or instructions, the defence shall be separately conducted.
-In such case, any counsel who represents both parties will be acting under a professional conflict of interest.
-In this regard, Article 99, number 3, of the Code of Practice of the Portuguese Bar Association (Law No. 145/2015, of 9 September), establishes that a lawyer shall not represent two or more clients in the same matter or a related matter, if there is a conflict of interest between those clients.
+However, if the company argues that the individual's actions were committed against company orders or instructions, the defence must be conducted separately, in which case, a counsel representing both parties would give rise to a professional conflict of interest.
+In this regard, the Code of Practice of the Portuguese Bar Association21 establishes that a lawyer shall not represent two or more clients in the same matter, or a related matter, if there is a conflict of interest between those clients.
 If that is the case, it is not advisable for the company to pay the individual's legal fees.

 Companies may also be held civilly liable for the conduct of their employees.
-According to Article 500 of the Portuguese Civil Code, companies are strictly liable for all damages caused to third parties by an individual acting in its name (even if the damages are intentionally caused or against the company's orders or instructions).
-Nevertheless, companies have a right of recourse against said individual unless it is demonstrated that the company itself has contributed to those damages.
+According to Article 500 of the Portuguese Civil Code, companies are strictly liable for all damage caused to third parties by an individual acting in the company's name (even if the damage is caused intentionally or against company orders or instructions).
+Nevertheless, companies have a right of recourse against such individuals unless it is demonstrated that the company itself contributed to the damage.

-Under Portuguese Criminal Law, there are two kinds of criminal penalty that may be imposed on companies: main penalties and ancillary penalties.
-Pursuant to Article 90-A of the Portuguese Criminal Code, companies may be punished by penalties of a fine or with a judicial winding-up order.
+Under Portuguese criminal law, there are two kinds of criminal penalty that may be imposed on companies: main penalties and ancillary penalties.
+Pursuant to Article 90-A of the Criminal Code, companies may be punished by penalties of a fine or with a judicial winding-up order.